HowTo: Raspberry Pi – rotate screen output

 First of all, thank you very much for your quick answer 🙂

 I have now deleted the original command display_rotate=3 in the config.txt and replaced it with your command.
-Unfortunately it doesn't have the desired effect and the display doesn't rotate (I tried with all four orientations).
-One thing struck me: So that I don't destroy anything while testing, I saved the config.txt in the same directory.
-There are now the files there (“config.txt”, config.txt.save” and config.txt.save.1″.
-Is it possible that there are problems there?
-I wanted to delete the files in the PI explorer, I get them there but always the message "The file operation was completed with errors.
-Error removing the file.....No permission:-(
+Unfortunately, it doesn't bring the desired success and the display doesn't rotate (I've tried all four orientations).
+One thing struck me: So that I don't shoot anything while testing, I saved the config.txt in the same directory.
+There are now the files ("config.txt", config.txt.save" and config.txt.save.1".
+Can it be that there are problems there?
+I wanted to delete the files in the Explorer of the PI, get it there but always the message "The file operation was completed with errors.
+Error removing file.....No permission :-(

 Here are the last lines of my config.txt